ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 This can be done via the **action framework**:

 * **Actors(s)** - Get a feel for the actors in the situation: their names (names anchor information!), visualise them.
 Write out an **actor mindmap**.
 * **Situations/subplots** - Which situation/subplot the action belongs to.
-GOTO previous and visualise more actors involved.
+Goto previous and visualise more actors involved.
 * **Time(s)** - Place on a timeline
 * **Space(s)** - Place on a map
 * **Action(s)** - Get a feel for visualising the actions done by actors, bootstrapped from their action space